vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 P(future | Economic lessons for the) &rarr; abbrv.
 P(wd | seq)

 Estimate probability from the very large corpus by counting relative frequencies.
-  - Count the number of occurrences of the seq in the corpus
+  - Count the number of occurrences of the `seq` in the corpus
-  - Count the number of times when seq is followed by wd
+  - Count the number of times when `seq` is followed by `wd`

+There is so much counting, and with a handy approach known as the `chain rule,` estimating probabilities is again unpractical.
+But, N-grams offer solution &rarr; `instead of computing the probability of a word given its entire history, approximate the history by just the last few words`.

+Bigram model &rarr; approximates the probability of a word given all the previous words by using only the conditional probability of the preceding word 𝑃(𝑊_𝑛│𝑊_(𝑛−1)).

+Instead computing:
+ P(the | Walden Pond’s water is so transparent that)

+Approximate it with:
+P(the | that)

+In a bigram model, we are making this approximation:
+𝑃(𝑊_𝑛│𝑊_1^(𝑛−1) )≈𝑃(𝑊_𝑛 |𝑊_(𝑛−1))

+This assumption, by which the probability of a word only depends on the previous word, is known as the Markow[^1] assumption.

+[^1]: Andrey Andreyevich Markov (1856–1922) - famous Russian mathematician